pckienuit/VTranslator/README.md

 ## 📄 License

 Code is released under the MIT License (see `LICENSE`).
-Upstream model licenses apply individually (Helsinki-NLP OPUS-MT, Meta Llama 3, etc.).
+Upstream model licenses (Gemma 3, other Ollama models) apply individually.

 ---